-***We searched for Cavendar-Bares et al. 2014, which we couldn’t find.
-Instead we assume that this was a minor typo, and the reviewer is referring to their 2004 paper, which we cited in our paper, and which found a lack of correlation between phylogenetic relatedness and functional similarity.
-However, that study was within a single genus of trees (Quercus), and for bacteria, especially those in the human microbiome, function has been shown to correlate with 16S bacterial phylogeny (Langille et al. 2013, Zaneveld et al. 2010).
-This has also been shown to be very common by several studies cited in Mayfield and Levine (2010) as well as Wiens (2010).

 In other words, I am not convinced that there is anything we can conclude about process here (or at least I haven’t been sufficiently convinced of it by the Introduction).
 As such, I do not agree with the overall framing of the study in the Abstract and Introduction; in particular, I do not think it is worthwhile to bring up overdispersion / underdispersion / naturalization / preadaptation hypotheses if they are not readily useful for connecting pattern and process.
 Now, it may be that reporting the pattern of phylogenetically underdispersed recruitment is useful from an applied standpoint (and the authors raise this point in the Discussion).
 However, in my opinion, the Abstract/Introduction should focus on that applied angle, and not on trying to provide support for conceptual frameworks that are ultimately unable to unambiguously connect pattern and process.

 *** As stated above, we understand where the reviewer is coming from.
 We have edited the abstract to focus on the empirical results, i.e. that species are more likely to be recruited into human gut and skin microbiomes if a close relative is already present.
 We have also edited the first part of our Introduction similarly.
-But we do not feel it is permissable to have an introduction section that does not explain the theoretical, historical, and mechanistic underpinnings of those hypotheses.
-As described above, we believe that these underpinnings are both valid and important.
-While we still include that information, we have changed our Introduction with the reviewer’s comment in mind, especially in regard to making sure that our overdispersion / underdispersion / neutral hypotheses are clearly in regard to empirical patterns in data.
+We have changed our Introduction with the reviewer’s comment in mind, especially in regard to making sure that our overdispersion / underdispersion / neutral hypotheses are clearly in regard to empirical patterns in data.
+We humbly add, in private, that it is the reviewer’s respected opinion, and not scientific fact, whether or not it is “worthwhile” to present such a clearly repeated pattern which reduces the set of possible processes driving microbiome community assembly to an informative subset.
+We hope reviewer 1 and the editor can appreciate the value of our work, and take reviewer 2 as additional evidence that people outside our list of authors find this to be a worthwhile pursuit.

 A closely related concern involves the assumptions that go into the neutral/null model, which interfere with my ability to fully believe the overall conclusions.
 First: the neutral/null model in this study assumes that all species in the regional species pool are equally likely to arrive.
 The authors then treat any deviations from this null model as a non-random pattern of arrival.
 However, in reality, a true neutral/null model should assume that all *individuals* are equally likely to arrive, not all species; in other words, the relative abundances of species (zOTUs) in the regional species pool should significantly impact colonization patterns, and thus should affect null expectations about arrival times.